 Please also notify coaches, employment supervisors, etc, if you must miss practice, work, or some other commitment.

-Remember to make use of the Health Center.
+Remember to make use of the Health and Wellness Center.
 Walk-in hours and same-day appointments are both available and can be very helpful.
 If the nurse thinks you are too sick to contact your professors yourself, she will call the dean’s office if you give her permission to do so.
 Your dean will then email your Bryn Mawr and Haverford professors to explain your absence.
 Please follow all medical instructions regarding both taking care of yourself and not spreading illness to others.

-If you need help getting to the Health Center, call Campus Safety.
-You do not have to obtain excuse notes from the Health Center or emails from your deans to “prove” that you have been sick.
+If you need help getting to the Health and Wellness Center, call Campus Safety.
+You do not have to obtain excuse notes from the Health and Wellness Center or emails from your deans to “prove” that you have been sick.
 We assume that you are operating on the Honor Code, and we expect everyone to be guided by it in their communications with us and with their professors.
-The Health Center does not issue excuse notes, and the deans do not want to be in the position of routinely confirming that a student is ill.
+The Health and Wellness Center does not issue excuse notes, and the deans do not want to be in the position of routinely confirming that a student is ill.
 We do our best to make this clear to faculty, and you may point them toward the policies on this webpage.
 That said, if a professor still insists on a note, do let your dean know.